ESL Ballpark: Soccer

 With the creation of soccer specific Rochester Community Sports Complex Stadium a few blocks over, the U.S Women's Soccer Team started playing friendlies there instead.

-The first women's professional club soccer game to be played at Innovative Field was a National Women's Soccer League fixture between the Western New York Flash and Seattle Reign FC on July 9, 2016, which had been moved from Rochester Community Sports Complex Stadium.
+The first women's professional club soccer game to be played at ESL Ballpark was a National Women's Soccer League fixture between the Western New York Flash and Seattle Reign FC on July 9, 2016, which had been moved from Rochester Community Sports Complex Stadium.
 The selection of Frontier Field, and the decision to use an undersized, 58 yd field (under the 70 yd minimum width set by the league), was heavily criticized by soccer players and coaches.